Cray-HPE/docs-csm/upgrade/1.3.1/README.md

 * Update cfs-operator to remove the high priority on pods.
 * Add cray-console-* timeout to allow more time for post-upgrade hooks to complete.
 * Increase cray-dhcp-kea timeout on readiness check to from default value.
+* Fix stuck sessions during staged shutdown operations in BOS v2.
+* Add 'retry' in IMS when fetching files from S3.
+* Update documentation to run Ceph latency adjustment script during install and upgrade.
+* Add documentation to remove private key from SLS `loadstate` and `dumpstate`.
+* Add documentation and tooling for Ceph latency recovery.
+* Add documentation to resolve issue with Unbound not forwarding to PowerDNS in air-gapped configurations.
+* Add documentation to increase `fs.inotify.max_user_watches` on Kubernetes worker nodes in response to `kubectl logs -f` returning `no space` errors.

 ## Known Issues